aryn-ai/quickstart/sycamore-local-development-example.md

     display(Image(doc.binary_representation, height=500, width=500))
 ```

 3g.
-Next, we will merge the intital chunks from the document segmentation into larger chunks.
+Next, we will merge the initial chunks from the document segmentation into larger chunks.
 We will set the maximum token size so the larger chunk will still fit in the context window of our transformer model, which we will use to create vector embeddings in a later step.
 We have seen larger chunk sizes improve search relevance, as the larger chunk gives more contextual information about the data in the chunk to the transformer model.

 ```python
 merged_docset = partitioned_docset.merge(GreedyTextElementMerger(tokenizer=HuggingFaceTokenizer("sentence-transformers/all-MiniLM-L6-v2"), max_tokens=512))